telvarost/MostlyModernRecipes-StationAPI/README.md

 # MostlyModernRecipes StationAPI Edition for Minecraft Beta 1.7.3

 A [StationAPI](https://modrinth.com/mod/stationapi) mod for Minecraft Beta 1.7.3 that adds some modern Minecraft crafting recipes.
+* Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!

 ## List of Recipe Tweaks